 Despite paying taxes your entire life, even when you die, the government still wants something from you!
 As a financially savvy individual, it behooves you to understand as much about the tax rules as possible.
 At the very least, you need to know about the historical gift tax exclusion amount.
 After all, tax is likely your largest ongoing expense.

 The Internal Revenue Code imposes a gift tax on property or cash you give to any one person, but only if the value of the gift exceeds a certain threshold called the annual gift tax exclusion.
-For 2022, that annual gift tax exclusion amount is $16,000, up from $15,000 in 2021.
 The historical gift tax exclusion amount tends to increase by $1,000 increments every three to five years.

 That's right, you're not allowed to give more than the annual gift tax exclusion without incurring a tax.
 This is despite having already paid taxes on the $17,000!